sdersen/useless/README.md

 # Potter checkbox

+A school project for HTML/CSS/JS.
 A useless site that somehow ended up with a Harry Potter theme :)

 https://potter-checkbox.netlify.app/